Contents Home back

 Text

-There are 13 lines of text subdivided into two paragraphs, one near the top of the page and carefully avoiding the flowers and the other one near the bottom, on either side of the stem.
+The text is subdivided into two paragraphs, one near the top of the page and carefully avoiding the flowers and the other one near the bottom, on either side of the stem..

 Currier language: A